-All Hallow's Eve is here, and all manner of folks, from the tiniest goblin to the ghastliest ogre, will be celebrating all things spooky and macabre.
-Celebrations such as this call for comely comestibles and devilish delights to gnaw upon, and there are oodles of delicious vegan recipes to nibble upon 'til well past the witching hour.
-Savory snacks, sweet treats, drinks, and even dinner entrees are all on the menu here, and there's undoubtedly something that everyone will enjoy sinking their fangs into.
+Halloween is almost here, and all manner of folks, from the tiniest goblin to the ghastliest ogre, will be celebrating all things spooky and macabre.
+Celebrations such as this call for comely comestibles and devilish delights to gnaw upon, and there are oodles of delicious vegan recipes to nibble upon ’til well past the witching hour.
+Savory snacks, sweet treats, drinks, and even dinner entrees are all on the menu here, and there’s undoubtedly something that everyone will enjoy sinking their fangs into.

 3-Ingredient Apple Bites

 Angela Liddon, the gorgeous genius who publishes the Oh She Glows vegan recipe and lifestyle blog, has created a healthy Halloween appetizer that’s as fun for adults as it is for kids.
 The recipe and directions for these spooky apple bites can be found on her website.
 I like to fill mine with a combination of almond butter and blackcurrant jam, but they’re so versatile that you can stuff their maws with whatever you like!